 A related line of research studies the construction of adaptive non-parametric confidence intervals.
-The work of \cite{low1997nonparametric} showed that, in general, it is impossible to construct adaptive confidence bands simultaneously over different classes of H\"{o}lder functions; for recent results on the impossibility of adaptive confidence intervals, see \citet{armstrong2018optimal} and references therein.
+The work of \cite{low1997nonparametric} showed that, in general, it is impossible to construct adaptive confidence bands simultaneously over different classes of H\"{o}lder functions; for recent results on the impossibility of adaptive confidence intervals, see \citet{armstrong2018optimal} and the references therein.
 Following that work, several studies have focused on identifying conditions under which adaptive confidence band construction is feasible.
-A well-studied condition is the one of self-similarity, which was first used in this context by \cite{picard2000adaptive} using wavelet methods for point-wise purposes.
-Later on, self-similarity was also used by \cite{gine2010confidence} to construct confidence bounds over finite intervals. \newam{In additoin, \cite{bull2012honest} and \cite{bull2013adaptive} use a self-similarity condition in the context of constructing honest and adaptive confidence bands.} Aside from these studies, self-similarity has been used in a variety of other non-parametric problems and applications, including high-dimensional sparse signal estimation \citep{nickl2013confidence}, binary regression \citep{mukherjee2018optimal}, and $L_p$-confidence sets \citep{nickl2016sharp}, to mention a few.
+A well-studied condition is that of self-similarity, which is first used in this covariate by \cite{picard2000adaptive} using wavelet methods for pointwise purposes.
+Later on, self-similarity is also used by \cite{gine2010confidence} to construct confidence bounds over finite intervals. \oldnewam{In addition, \cite{bull2012honest} and \cite{bull2013adaptive} use a self-similarity condition in the covariate of constructing honest and adaptive confidence bands.} Aside from these studies, self-similarity is used in a variety of other non-parametric problems and applications, including high-dimensional sparse signal estimation \citep{nickl2013confidence}, binary regression \citep{mukherjee2018optimal}, and $L_p$-confidence sets \citep{nickl2016sharp}, to mention a few.